icons8/lunacy-docs/docs/export.md

 For removing export settings, click the trash can icon.

-Lunacy remembers all export settings that you define for each object.
-So, the next time when you select an object, the Inspector panel will the display **Export assets** section with your settings instead of the **Make exportable** caption.
+Lunacy remembers all export settings that you define for each layer.
+So, the next time when you select a layer, the Inspector panel will the display **Export assets** section with your settings instead of the **Make exportable** caption.

 ### Export presets